RolfMaster/RACGRA-labosi/lab2/readme.txt

-you will need to resize the window to see anything being rendered
+you will need to resize the window to see anything being rendered.

+To build this follow the same instructions as for the spheremapping program.